afunnydev/tinysociety/content/articles/2018-08-08-building-a-tiny-house-for-airbnb-rental.md

 * *Toiletries*: No need to buy the expensive stuff, but a bar of soap or shampoo is always exciting to see in an Airbnb.
 Toilet paper should be a given.
 * *Wood:* If you have a wood stove, supplying a few logs of firewood is super handy for guests who didn’t bring their own axe.
 * *Entertainment:* A tiny house doesn’t have space for too many extra things, so you’ll want to provide compact fun in the form of books and playing cards.
+* **Personal Touches:** Lay out a [photo album for guests](https://www.mixbook.com/photo-books) that shows some stunning photography of the area, or provide a custom thank you note.
+It will make visitors feel glad they chose your rental!

 ## How to Market Your Tiny House Airbnb